obox-systems/conventions/demo.md

 ### Competencies

-Crates, technologies, and skills used:
+Crates/library, technologies, and skills used:

 - Must be as descriptive as possible, even simple crates are welcome
 - Explanation of why you chose them